Hem Chandra Raychaudhuri: Early life and education

-He came from a Baidya family.
+Hemchandra Raychaudhuri came from a Baidya family.
 He was the son of Manoranjan Raychaudhuri, the Zamindar of Ponabalia in the present-day Jhalokati District in Bangladesh, and his wife Tarangini Devi.
 He completed his schooling at Brajamohan Institution in Barisal.
 He passed the University of Calcutta's entrance examination in 1907, standing first.
 He then joined Scottish Church College, Calcutta and after that Presidency College, Calcutta, standing First in the First Class in his B.A.
 (Hons.) examination in 1911.
 For his outstanding achievements in this examination he was awarded the Eshan Scholarship.
 He again stood First in the First Class in his M.A. examination in 1913 and was awarded the Griffith Prize in 1919.

 His nephews were Tapan Kumar Raychaudhuri and Amal Kumar Raychaudhuri.

 Career

 He taught as a lecturer in Bangabasi College, Calcutta (1913–14).
 Soon after he joined the Bengal Education Service and was posted at Presidency College, Calcutta from (1914–16).
 In 1916 he was transferred to Chittagong College.
 Around this time Sir Ashutosh Mookerjee offered him a Lecturership at the Department of Ancient History and Culture, University of Calcutta in 1917.
 He was awarded a Ph.D. in Ancient Indian history from Calcutta University in 1921.
 In 1928 he acted as Reader in the Department of History of the University of Dacca.
 In 1936 he succeeded D. R. Bhandarkar as the Carmichael Professor of Ancient Indian History and Culture at Calcutta University from where he retired in 1952.